JeremyTremblay2/mine-grid-inventory/README.md

 * Start Visual Studio.
 * Open the solution in `src/` named `Blazor_PerretTremblay`.
+* In Visual Studio, click on the solution on the `Solution Explorer` > `Properties`.
+* Select `Multiple starting projects` and for each project (`Minecraft.Crafting` and `Minecraft.Crafting.Api`), select `Start`.
 * Run the project inside Visual Studio and enjoy!

+## 🧱 Structure of the project

+You can look at the [Technical Documentation](./doc/technical_documentation.md) file to learn more about the architecture and the structuration of this project.

 ## 📌 Documentation & developper guidance

 You can find more information about the technical choices, conception and some sketches in the [Wiki](https://codefirst.iut.uca.fr/git/louis.perret/Blazor_PerretTremblay/wiki) of this project.

 Also, look at the `doc` folder at the root of this repository!

 ## 👤 Authors